EngrSaad27/OCR-App/README.md

 - End-to-End Architecture: Streamlines processes, reducing maintenance overhead.
 - Cost Efficiency: Ensures low training and inference costs.
 - Versatility: Adaptable to a wide range of applications, making it suitable for diverse use cases.

+## 🎯 Features
+- Accurately extract text from images
+- Support for printed, handwritten, or stylized text
+- Easy to used App